julia-kim/julia-kim/README.md

 ### 🌊 Hi there.

+I'm Julia, a junior dev currently looking for work.

 <!--
 **julia-kim/julia-kim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.